-Support Person; is someone that will walk with a victim to and from Court and support them.
+Support Person; is someone that will walk with a victim to and from Court and emotionally support the victim.

 Many of Building Up Lives Foundation’s volunteers have LIVED it already.
 They have been through tragic issues..Building Up Lives Foundation tries to match you with a Support Person WHO has been in your shoes.